MustardForBreakfast/Translator/README.md

 ## Synopsis

-A translation tool that leverages Google's speech recognition and translation APIs.
-Currently takes English input.
+A spoken-word translation tool that leverages Google's speech recognition and translation APIs.

 ## Requirements